Jose-Develaw/SmartEntrySample/README.md

 No worries.
 Just follow these two simple steps:

 1) Create your custom validator by inheriting from the awesome SmartBehavior class.
-You will have to add this constructor and override the IsTextValid (there is where you add you validation method)
+You will have to add this constructor and override the IsTextValid (there is where you add your validation method)

 ```
 public class MyCustomValidator : SmartBehavior